bhavjitChauhan/khan-api/docs/api/README.md

 ▸ **getLatestMutation**(`mutation`): `Promise`\<``null`` \| `string`\>

-Gets the latest version of a mutation from the Khan Academy safelist.
+Gets the latest version of a mutation from the Safelist.

 #### Parameters